 Phishing is a huge threat and growing more widespread every year.
 Tessian research found that employees receive an average of 14 malicious emails per year. that might not sound a lot, but it soon adds up in an enterprise organizations with over 2000 employees.
 And it only takes one to get through.

 So, what does a genuine phishing attack look like?
 We’re rounded up 5 REAL examples of spear phishing attacks, all detected (and prevented) by Tessian Defender.
 Just a note on those alerts at the top of each email.
 These are Defender’s in-the-moment warnings that explain exactly why the email has been flagged as suspicious.

 Example 1: The attacker is encouraging the target to sign an “updated employee handbook” 📋

-- The attacker is using social engineering tactics to motivate the user to act now.
+This document prompts the target to click on another link, which leads the user to a fake O365 login page.
+The goal: to gain access to the target’s login credentials.
+This is called credential phishing.
+The attacker is using social engineering tactics to motivate the user to act now.
 For example, noting that “20% of employees have already accepted” and “we are all required to review and sign an acknowledgement of the handbook upon receipt of this email”.

 COVID-19 is also used as a pretext for sending the handbook in the first place, which gives legitimacy to their request.

 Example 2: The email is a spoof of an MS Teams notification 🔔